cloudcreativity/laravel-json-api/docs/basics/controllers.md

 `searching` hook is invoked when reading any resources (the *index* action), while `reading` is invoked when reading a specific record (the *read* action).

+> Note that the `reading` hook is **not** invoked if the request has filter parameters and there was no matching record.

 The `creating` and `created` hooks will be invoked when a resource is being created, i.e. a `POST` request.
 The `updating` and `updated` hooks are invoked for a `PATCH` request on an existing resource.
 The `saving` and `saved` hooks are called for both `POST` and `PATCH` requests.